 Residents from the LA StormCatcher Pilot Program speak to their experience being a role model for rainwater harvest and how people can make a difference to fight climate change.

 Greater Los Angeles Water Collaborative

 The communities of Los Angeles County can achieve a climate-resilient future and be better protected from flooding and drought.
 It's not just something that TreePeople believes.
 It's something we're actively working toward in partnership with the City and County of Los Angeles.

-Surviving Drought and Climate Change: Lessons from Australia
+Surviving Drought and Climate Change

 What lessons can we learn from Australia's historic "Millennium Drought" to create a water-secure future for Los Angeles?
 Watch to learn more about TreePeople's expert delegation and how we can adapt to a changing climate.